-Student Name: BUID: Email address: Intended Graduation Date: CE Option: Option 1: Policy Analysis Option 2: Jo ournal Article Option 3: Independent Project CE Credits: 0 credit (GH950) 1 credit (GH943) 2 credits (GH943) 2 credits (GH777) FINAL DEADLINE FOR CULMINATING EXPERIENCE: I,understand that in order to gradus must be completed and have final approval from my advisor, (5:00 pm). ate in May 2015, my Culminating Experience paper or project before April 30, 2015 I understand that there will be no exceptions to the policy.
-Sto projects after April 30 will be moved to a September 2015 gra drafts 1-3 in consultation with your advisor.
-Your work plan m Intermediate drafts submitted after the date agreed to in the to finish in time for May graduation. work plan without prior approval may jeopardize your ability Option 1 PPS: January 25 (5:00 pm); Draft 1: February 19 Final Draft: April 29 (5:00 pm) ; Draft 2 : March 18 ; Draft 3 : April 18; Options 2 and 3: Proposal: January 11 (5:00 pm); Draft 1 Final Draft: April 29 (5:00 pm) : February 19; Draft 2: March 18; Draft 3: April 18; Note the April 24 date is firm and is for receipt of the docum acceptance by the responsible faculty.
-Students should subritime for review, approval, and transmission to the Academic approved document after this time will not graduate until Se nit final revisions to the faculty advisor(s) with sufficient Coordinator by 5:00 PM on April 24.
-Students submitting an Definitions: For all CE Options, all written work must go through at least 3 drafts and has received written approval for receive final approval from teaching faculty).
-For Option 3, a f the advising GH faculty member and the student in the project om your CE advisor (If enrolled in GH777, the paper must inal culminating project has fulfilled the goals established by NOTE: This contract must be signed and submitted to the Aca be eligible to finish your CE in time for May 2015 graduation. an email indicating their approval to the Academic Coordinate copies at the end of the online "Request to complete CE Form with the online form, you may email documents or bring in permanents."
-If your advisor is unable to sign the contract, you may forward or.
-Complete your CE Contract and PPS/Proposal and upload "available through the GH Blast website.
-If you have trouble Student: Date: CE Advisor: Date:
+Student Name: BUID: Email address: Intended Graduation Date: CE Option: Option 1: Policy Analysi s Dption 2: Journal Article Dption 3: Independent Project CE Credits: 0 credit (GH950) O credit (GH951 CE extension) 1 credit (GH943) 2 credits (GH943) FINAL DEADLINE FOR CULMINATING EX (PERIENCE: that in order to graduate in May 2017, my Culminating Experience paper or project oval from my advisor, before April 28, 2017 I understand that there will be no excep projects after April 28 will be moved to otions to the policy.
+Students who finalize their Culminating Experience papers or a September 2017 graduation date. drafts 1-3 in consultation with your adv Proposal and final draft dates are hard deadlines.
+You can adapt the due dates for isor.
+Your work plan must be included in your Problem Purpose Statement/Proposal date agreed to in the work plan without prior approval may jeopardize your ability Option 1 PPS: January 27 (5:00 pm Final Draft: April 28 (5:00 pm) ); Draft 1: February 17; Draft 2: March 17; Draft 3: April 17; Options 2 and 3: Proposal: January Final Draft: April 28 (5:00 pm) 13 (5:00 pm); Draft 1 : February 17; Draft 2 : March 17; Draft 3 : April 17; acceptance by the responsible faculty. receipt of the document by the Program Manager and confirmation of its Students should submit final revisions to the faculty advisor(s) with sufficient ssion to the Program Manager by 5:00 PM on April 28.
+Students submitting an I not graduate until September 2017. through at least 3 drafts and has receiv receive final approval from teaching fac en work must go through a multi-draft process.
+A final culminating paper has gone ed written approval from your CE advisor (If enrolled in GH777, the paper must culty).
+For Option 3, a final culminating project has fulfilled the goals established by e student in the project proposal and has received written faculty approval. eligible to finish your CE in time for May email indicating their approval to the Pr Is submitted to the Program Manager with your PPS/Proposal in order for you to be 2017 graduation.
+If your advisor is unable to sign the contract, you may forward a rogram Manager.
+Complete your CE Contract and PPS/Proposal and upload copies a lete CE Form" available through the GH Blast website.
+If you have trouble with the or bring in person to the GH office.
+Student: Date: CE Advisor: Date:

-CE Completion Contract Summer 2015
+CE Completion Contract Summer 2017

-Boston University School of Public Health Department of Global Health Must Be Submitted with Problem Purpose Statement no later than 5:00pm on May 7 (Option #2 & 3) or May 20, 2015 (Option #1)
+Boston University School of Public Health Department of Global Health Must Be Submitted with Problem Purpose Statement no later than 5:00pm on May 12 (Option #2 & 3) or May 19, 2017 (Option #1)